 - Use appropriate safety equipment while boating

 - Watch out for other boaters on the water

 - Unload and load their boat with care

-Boaters should also be diligent about taking necessary safety precautions during the spring and during the beginning of the boating season.
+Boaters should also be diligent about taking necessary safety precautions during the spring and the beginning of the boating season.
 If the water is still cold and the boat capsizes or a passenger falls overboard, individuals in the water only have a matter of minutes to get back on board or find help before they are no longer able to move their muscles.